rollingedit/YouTube-Album-Splitter/README.md

 - Deno

 If the active `yt-dlp` appears to be a Python-installed version, it also repairs that setup with the correct optional extras.

+If yt-dlp is too old to understand one of the required options, the tool treats that as an outdated-tool problem and runs the same update/retry path.

 This update step is not guaranteed to fix every failure.
 It is there because outdated download tools are one of the most common reasons YouTube downloads suddenly stop working.
 If the pasted text is obviously not a YouTube link, the tool skips the update step and asks for a real link.
 If YouTube asks this machine for sign-in or extra verification, the tool also skips the update step because updating will not fix that.
 If the problem is a private video, age restriction, region lock, or internet issue, updating will not fix that either, but the tool will still give a readable message instead of silently failing.